 ,” explains Candace.
 (16:52)

-Why blended training was especially meaningful to one participant
+Why Flex was especially meaningful to one participant

-Candace concludes her remarks about the blended program by sharing how an Instructor certification participant approached her after class to express how meaningful the option was to her.
+Candace concludes her remarks about Flex by sharing how an Instructor certification participant approached her after class to express how meaningful the Flex option was to her.
 This participant had her own trauma history and was quite worried that training others about having power over students might trigger an anxious and painful reaction in her because it went against her mindset.

 Candace Burckhardt is a Special Education Coordinator and CPI Certified Instructor with Indigo Education.
 She provides regular professional development to schools on special education topics.
 She has worked with schools in the United States, Central America, South America, Europe, and Asia.
 In addition to her work with Indigo Education, Candace is a doctoral candidate at Johns Hopkins University.
 Her research focus is on using mindfulness in the classroom as a way to increase self-regulation and social-emotional skills in adolescents with disabilities.

 You can learn more about Indigo Education at indigoed.org

 .
 You can find Candace on Twitter at @ateachingnomad.